 Peach, Basil, Mozzarella, & Balsamic Pizza Recipe.
 Peach, Basil, Mozzarella, & Balsamic Pizza We love making homemade pizza.

 Josh is the dough master and I take care of the sauce and toppings.
 I usually choose a veggie loaded pizza while Josh goes for a sausage or pepperoni pizza.
+This time I decided to really switch up the toppings.
+One of my latest pregnancy cravings is peaches.
 Avocado Pita Pizza with Cilantro Sauce.
 Avocado Pita Pizza with Cilantro Sauce We love making homemade pizza.